 - If the other driver is trying to pass you, hold the line.
 The other driver will have to figure out how to get by (unless he/she is lapping you, then move out of the way).
 Do not knock the other driver out.
 Play fair.

-The tracks are medium size, hard packed track surface (clay mix) with light dust on top.
+The track is medium size, with a hard packed track surface (clay mix), and light dust on top.
 Conditions vary throughout the season and with changing weather.

 We do not have electricity or running water but generators provide power during club races and trophy race events (bring your own extension cord).
 Portapotties are available throughout the summer.

 Please note that it is critical that member’s follow the track rules regarding operating hours.
 There is to be NO members at the track outside of our posted operating hours which are from 9 am to 9 pm.
 The only exception being race days where early entry and possibly late exit is allowed (at the discretion of the race director or executive).
 That means on a week night you must be out at 9 pm so the track will be closed to running at 8:30 pm to give enough time for all drivers to be off the facilities by 9 pm.